|« PreviousNext »|

 For information see Add or Remove Availability Zones for Your Load Balanced Application.

 Before a client sends a request to your load balancer, it first resolves the load balancer's domain name with the Domain Name System (DNS) servers.
-The DNS server uses DNS round robin to determine which load balancer node in a specific Availability Zone will receive the request.
+The DNS server resolves the load balancer's domain name by returning one or more IP addresses to the client.
+The client then uses DNS round robin to determine which load balancer node in a specific Availability Zone will receive the request.

-The selected load balancer node then sends the request to healthy instances within the same Availability Zone.
-To determine the healthy instances, the load balancer node uses either the round robin (for TCP connections) or the leastconns (for HTTP/HTTPS connections) routing algorithm.
-The leastconns routing algorithm favors back-end instances with the fewest connections or outstanding requests.
+The selected load balancer node then sends the request to instances within the same Availability Zone.
+To determine the instances, the load balancer node uses either the round robin (for TCP connections) or the least outstanding request (for HTTP/HTTPS connections) routing algorithm.
+The least outstanding request routing algorithm favors back-end instances with the fewest outstanding requests.

 By default, the load balancer node routes traffic to back-end instances within the same Availability Zone.
 To ensure that your back-end instances are able to handle the request load in each Availability Zone, it is important to have approximately equivalent numbers of instances in each zone.
 For example, if you have ten instances in Availability Zone us-east-1a and two instances in us-east-1b, the traffic will still be equally distributed between the two Availability Zones.
 As a result, the two instances in us-east-1b will have to serve the same amount of traffic as the ten instances in us-east-1a.
 As a best practice, we recommend that you keep an equivalent or nearly equivalent number of instances in each of your Availability Zones.
 So in the example, rather than having ten instances in us-east-1a and two in us-east-1b, you could distribute your instances so that you have six instances in each Availability Zone.